-Pope: Ridding stereotypes key
+Pope: Ridding stereotypes key to relations

 Vatican City — Pope Francis says the most effective antidote to violence among Christians and Muslims is learning about each other and then accepting differences.